 Currently, at the college of agriculture and veterinary medicine there are 14 Ph.D. programs, 35 second degrees, and 11 undergraduates, with the potential of admitting a total of 3100 students at the end of the 2016- 2020 strategic period.
-The increment in postgraduate program enrollment could be associated with the University's attention to PG programs, the increased demands for PG levels of education at national levels, the reputations that JUCAVM registered in the past years, the resources it availed for such programs, etc. This may lay a fertile ground for JUCAVM to transform itself to become agricultural and veterinary medicine a research college in the coming few years.
+The increment in postgraduate program enrollment could be associated with the University's attention to PG programs, the increased demands for PG levels of education at national levels, the reputations that JUCAVM registered in the past years, the resources it availed for such programs, etc. This may lay a fertile ground for JUCAVM to transform itself to become a research intensive agricultural and veterinary medicine college in the coming few years.

 A few of the considerable achievements in teaching-learning programs were: